 How to use Nausifar MPS Suspension

 Take this medicine in the dose and duration as advised by your doctor.
 Check the label for directions before use.
 Measure it with a measuring cup and take it by mouth.
 Shake well before use.
-Nausifar MPS Suspension is to be taken empty stomach.
+Nausifar MPS Suspension is to be taken on an empty stomach.

 How Nausifar MPS Suspension works